-The new Fortis B42 Black Mars 500 model is the German-based “Swiss watch” brand’s another attempt to monetize its long-standing partnership with the Russian Roscosmos Federal Space Agency that dates back to 1994.
+The 2010 limited-edition Fortis B42 Black Mars 500 is the German-based brand’s another attempt to monetize its long-standing partnership with the Russian Roscosmos Federal Space Agency that dates back to the year 1994.

-As some of you must already know, some years ago the Russian government had set a very ambitious (with regard to its current and, um, projected state of the economy) goal to put a man on Mars in 2030s.
-Together with the European Space Agency, the Russian Federal Space Agency is working on a new space ship that will be able to bring a crew of astronauts to the Red Planet and back in a matter of less than 18 months.
+As some of you must already know, some years ago the Russian government had set an ambitious (concerning its current and, um, projected state of the economy) goal to put a man (or a woman) on Mars in the 2030s.
+Together with the European Space Agency, the Russian Federal Space Agency is working on a new space ship that will be able to bring a crew of astronauts to the Red Planet and back in a matter of fewer than 18 months.

 It is currently estimated that the whole mission will take about 520 days, where more than four weeks will be spent on the surface of Mars in a compact landing module.

-As I have already noted, the German watchmaker has decided to monetize the event and is going to bring to the market a special edition Fortis B-42 Black Mars 500 model.
+As I have already noted, the German brand has decided to monetize the event and is going to bring to the market a special edition Fortis B-42 Black Mars 500 model.

 It is equipped with the same ETA 2836-2 self-winding caliber built on 25 jewels and featuring a simple calendar function with current date and day of week indicators located at 3 o’clock.
-We have already seen the movement in the recent Hamilton Khaki Pilot automatic watch as well as in the last year’s TAG Heuer Aquaracer 500M Calibre 5 diving watch.
+We have already seen the movement in the recent Hamilton Khaki Pilot as well as in the last year’s TAG Heuer Aquaracer 500M Calibre 5 diver.

 What is different, is the color scheme, which is almost identical to that of Mars itself.
 The deep blackness of its dial and case is accented with luminescent orange for the hands and Arabic numerals.
 The black leather strap is also stitched with contrasting orange.

-Fortis B42 Black Mars 500 Limited Edition men’s automatic watch specification
+Fortis B42 Black Mars 500 Limited Edition specification